When you think of your penis shrinking, you might think of what happens after you’ve taken a cold shower or bath.

 The most substantial changes occurred between four and eight months after surgery.

 The amount of change?
 About 20 percent.

-According to the International Journal of Impotence Research, penile shortening is associated with medical and surgical conditions like prostatectomy (mentioned above), Peyronie’s disease and congenital anomalist.
+According to one study, penile shortening is associated with medical conditions like Peyronie’s disease and congenital anomalies.

 The more affordable FDA-approved medication that treats Erectile Dysfunction at a quarter of the cost. 🙌